CloudDataPalina/Financial-Crisis-Analysis/README.md

 Before analysis, the dataset was:
 - Checked for completeness and logical consistency
-- Converted to appropriate data types (e.g. float)
+- Converted to appropriate data types (e.g., float)
 - Formatted for visualization and KPI calculation

 ---